Sutter County Zoning Code Update

 including parcel size, setbacks, lot coverage, and building heights.
 We will also create or revise standards for

 parking, signs, landscaping, screening, fencing and other provisions.
-Appropriate Zoning Code processes
+Appropriate Zoning Code

-and procedures will be determined, as well as administration of the Code including
+will be determined, as well as administration of the Code including

 interpretations and enforcement.
 Environmental review of the County’s new Zoning Code will be